waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

 -   NULLIF

-    The NULLIF function returns null if value1 equals value2, otherwise returns value1.
-Usage of the function is as follows:
+    The NULLIF function returns null if value1 equals value2.
+Otherwise, value1 is returned.
+Its expression form is as follows:

     ```
     NULLIF(value1, value2)